Iamvivek-gupta/interview/README.md

 # Recursion
-Recursion in JavaScript is a technique where a function calls itself to solve a problem.
-This approach is often used to break down complex problems into simpler, more manageable parts.
+Recursion is a technique in JavaScript where a function calling itself to solve a complex problem.
+This approach is often used to break down complex problems into smaller simpler, more manageable parts.

 Here's a simple example to illustrate recursion: